Charged Rotating Black Hole with an Anisotropic Matter Field: Solution of the Maxwell Field: Acknowledgments

 \section{Acknowledgments}

-H.-C.~Kim and Y.~Lee (NRF-2017R1A2B4008513), B.-H.~Lee(NRF-2018R1D1A1B07048657), W.~Lee (NRF-2016R1D1A1B01010234), and Center for Quantum Spacetime (CQUeST) of Sogang University (Grant No. NRF-2020R1A6A1A03047877) were supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education.
+H.-C. Kim and Y. Lee (NRF-2020R1A2C1009313), B.-H. Lee (NRF-2020R1F1A1075472), W. Lee (NRF-2022R1I1A1A01067336), and Center for Quantum Spacetime (CQUeST) of Sogang University (Grant No. NRF-2020R1A6A1A03047877) were supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education.
 We would like to thank Wontae Kim, Hyungwon Lee, and Remo Ruffini for their helpful comments, and Sang Pyo Kim and Jin Young Kim for their hospitality at the 17th Italian-Korean Symposium on Relativistic Astrophysics held in both Kunsan National University for offline and CQUeST, Sogang Univrsity for online, Korea, August 2-6, 2021.